 How do birds fly?
 Birds have many features besides wings that enable them to fly.
 Learn about the adaptations and physics that allow birds to accomplish amazing feats of flight through hands-on activities and a close-up look at bird biofacts.

 Most people are fascinated by owls.
 Predatory, mainly nocturnal birds with specialized adaptations for hunting, owls are found in almost all types of habitats and play a key role in their ecological communities.
 In this program, students will learn about Georgia’s native owl species, exploring their unique features and their importance in the food web.
 An interactive game will give students the opportunity to investigate the food web firsthand.
 For a small additional charge, students can dissect an owl pellet.
 Students are always excited to take home the small bones they find!

 Feathers are the feature that make birds unique from all other animals, and they're not just for flying!
 In this program, students will learn all about this unique bird adaptation, getting an up-close look at many types of feathers and learning about their different functions through discussion and hands-on activities.

 The Best nest

 Raising a baby bird is a big job!
 In this program, students will investigate the nesting cycle, from making a nest to keeping the babies fed.
 We'll get an up-close look at several different types of nests and play a game to learn about the obstacles birds face when raising their young.
 Students will also learn ways they can help nesting birds in their own back

 Our educational outreach programs are offered for a charge of $60.00 per hour.
 Title I schools and other high needs organizations may qualify for discounted or free programs.
-A mileage fee for travel to and from programs is charged at $0.50/mile.
-For additional program details or to book a program, contact the Director of Education Melanie Furr, by email or phone at 678.973.2437.
+A mileage fee for travel to and from programs is charged at $0.58/mile.
+For additional program details or to book a program, contact Ryan Schultz, Education Program Coordinator, or Melanie Furr, Director of Education, by email or phone at phone at 678.973.2437.